Ajax Fire and Emergency Services is made up of six distinct divisions:

 - Training

-On-duty Fire Suppression and Communications crews work rotating shifts in order to provide 24 hour on-duty coverage.
+On-duty Fire Suppression crews work rotating shifts in order to provide 24 hour on-duty coverage.

 The remaining divisions work Monday through Friday during normal business hours, in addition to after-hours on-call responsibilities.